Frequently asked questions and notices about DWC transcripts and public records

 Charge and collect fees for copies of papers and records, for certified copies of official documents and orders or of the evidence taken or proceedings had, for transcripts of testimony, and for inspection of case files not stored in the place where the inspection is requested.
 The administrative director shall fix those fees in an amount sufficient to recover the actual costs of furnishing the services.
 No fees for inspection of case files shall be charged to an injured employee or his or her representative.
 (Emphasis added.)

-The increased fees in section 9990 are consistent with the broader language of Labor Code section 127, which mandates the setting of fees in “an amount sufficient to recover the actual costs of furnishing the services”.
-The increased fees reflect DWC’s current “actual costs of furnishing the services” including staff time to perform research, downloading, redacting and transferring data and/or other records to storage media.
+The fees in section 9990 are consistent with the language of Labor Code section 127, which mandates setting fees in “an amount sufficient to recover the actual costs of furnishing the services.”
+The fees reflect DWC’s current “actual costs of furnishing the services” including staff time to perform research, downloading, redacting and transferring data and/or other records to storage media.

-These increased charges do not apply to requests for copies of case documents contained in EAMS, unless the request requires a data sort necessitating research, programming and processing time in order to search for and extract documents from multiple case files.
+These charges stated in section 9990(e) do not apply to requests for copies of case documents contained in EAMS, unless the request requires a data sort necessitating research, programming and processing time in order to search for and extract documents from multiple case files.

 The Copy Service Fee Schedule can be found here.